QUEER, CULT & CURIOUS CINEMA

 I create queer, cult, and curious cinema events and blog about the films and things I find along the way.
 I’m the creator and host of BAR TRASH and co-creator of QUEER HORROR NIGHTS with my wonderful friends at Last Frame Film Club.

-Horror movies made me queer.
-Well, not quite… but they sure helped!
-My love affair with the genre cemented young with an illicit purchase of 3 classics from a VHS rental library fire sale – EXORCIST, TEXAS CHAIN SAW, & EVIL DEAD.
+My love affair with genre cinema started (too…?) young with an illicit purchase of 3 unapologetic shockers from a VHS rental library fire sale in the 1980s – THE EXORCIST, THE TEXAS CHAIN SAW MASSACRE and THE EVIL DEAD.

-As Blossom Lefcourt puts it when writing about the big-busted films of Doris Wishman:
+Growing up amidst that decade’s violent maelstrom of HIV/AIDS, Section 28 and video censorship, watching badly-behaved genre movies became my ritual of rebellion.
+As Blossom Lefcourt puts it when writing about the big-busted movies of Doris Wishman:

-“I believe the true reason I watch & enjoy Wishman is for the simple fact that I’m not supposed to.
-She is a private rebellion, ironically found within the realm of filmmaking that I am supposed to be rebelling against.”Blossom Lefcourt (3).
+“I believe the true reason I watch and enjoy Wishman is for the simple fact that I’m not supposed to.
+She is a private rebellion, ironically found within the realm of filmmaking that I am supposed to be rebelling against.”Blossom Lefcourt (1).

-“I was sort of the ‘token homo’ in the business, & most of the day I’d be filming naked women & crashing cars.”David DeCoteau (4).
+“I was sort of the ‘token homo’ in the business, & most of the day I’d be filming naked women and crashing cars.”David DeCoteau (2).

 - “TITTY-LATION: On ‘Double Agent 73’” by Blossom Lefcourt in “The Films Of Doris Wishman” edited by Peggy Awesh (2019).

 - David DeCoteau quoted in “Meet David DeCoteau, the King of Homoerotic On Demand Schlock” by Will Sloan, Flavorwire.com, 28 OCT 2014.